TimoBolkart/TF_FLAME/README.md

 ### Data

-Download the FLAME model and the texture space from [MPI-IS/FLAME](http://flame.is.tue.mpg.de/).
-You need to sign up and agree to the model license for access to the model and the data.<br/>
+Download the FLAME model and the MPI texture space from [MPI-IS/FLAME](http://flame.is.tue.mpg.de/).
+You need to sign up and agree to the model license for access to the model and the data.
+Further, download the [AlbedoMM (CVPR 2020)](https://github.com/waps101/AlbedoMM) texture space for FLAME.<br/>

 ### Demo